x8080x2/XEN/replit.md

 ## Overview

-This is a full-stack email sending application with both web and desktop (Electron) versions.
-The application allows users to send bulk emails with customizable templates, SMTP rotation, QR code generation, AI-powered content generation, and comprehensive progress tracking.
-The system includes a Telegram bot for license management and supports both web-based and standalone desktop deployment.
+This is a full-stack email sender application with both web and desktop (Electron) versions.
+The application enables bulk email sending with advanced features including SMTP rotation, AI-powered content generation, template management, QR code generation, and license-based access control.
+The system is built with a React frontend, Express backend, and uses PostgreSQL (via Neon) for data persistence.

+The application supports two deployment modes:
+- **Web Mode**: Hosted on Replit with all features accessible via browser
+- **Desktop Mode**: Standalone Electron application that connects to the Replit backend server

 ## User Preferences